Simple API Integration

 }

-recordErrorMetrics(serviceName, error, duration) {
+fileErrorMetrics(serviceName, error, interval) {

 this.metrics.increment(`api.calls.error.${serviceName}`);